-I will be so grateful if you can support the completion and promotion of this film in whatever way you can so that together we can help influence change and ensure more girls in India get the opportunity to pursue their dreams.
+Please support the completion and promotion of the film so that together we can influence change and ensure more girls in India get the opportunity to pursue their dreams without having to fight for it every step of the way.

 In India, there are 12 million girls born every year.